linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/The Value of the Swap Contract after Initiation.md

-This is like the payment on an FRA paid in arrears, except that the futures contract settles in June, but our interest expense is not paid until September.
+This is like the payment on an [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|FRA]] paid in arrears, except that the futures contract settles in June, but our interest expense is not paid until September.
 Thus we have 3 months to earn or pay interest on our Eurodollar gain or loss before we actually have to make the interest payment.